inmzhang/leaky/README.md

-# pauli_plus
+# leaky

-An implementation of Google's Pauli+ simulator
+An unoptimized implementation of Google's Pauli+ simulator